ross-weir/ogre/README.md

 Web based environments don't allow raw TCP connections (p2p) for example.
 Currently the Ergo reference client only supports TCP as a p2p network transport.

 To get around this, when running in web environments `ergode` depends on a sidecar app that will proxy TCP connections for us, currently this is done over websockets using some RPC type calls.
+The implementation of the sidecar will be the platform specific code we're trying to minimize by targeting web.

 ### How can the node run on web and natively?